Passover Charoset Three Ways: Tropical Charoset with mango, pineapple and mac nuts, Persian Dried Fruit Charoset and Tex-Mex Salsa inspired Charoset.

 Why Have One Charoset, When You Can Have Three!

-Every year I want to bring something new and exciting to the Passover table, literally.
-And this year, I couldn’t stop at just 1 creative staple, but I had to make….three!
+Every year I want to bring something new and exciting to the Passover table. like my Matzo Stuffed Tomatoes Provencal.
+This year, I couldn't stop at just 1 creative staple, but I had to make....three!

 Let me introduce you to charoset, three ways!
 Now don't get me wrong...I LOVE traditional apple, walnut and red wine charoset.
 I argue that my mom's apple charoset is the best and she would add cranberries to it.
 I've upped the game since and added pomegranate seeds, but still kept the traditional apple, that will always be a childhood favorite of mine.